sid620/ConsistentHashing/README.md

 # ConsistentHashing
+## What to expect
+After completion of project, we will have a key-value store which is capable of horizontal scaling using consistent hashing algorithm.
+The `key` is supposed to be `string` and the `value` can be any valid JSON object.

+During initial phase, we work with `value` as `string`.

 ## Project Flow
 First, we will implement heartbeat algorithm between server and database to keep track of which database are currently in the system.